icopy-site/awesome/docs/awesome/awesome-java.md

 - [JBehave](http://jbehave.org) - Extensively configurable framework that describes stories.
 - [JGiven](http://jgiven.org) - Provides a fluent API which allows for simpler composition.
 - [Lamdba Behave](https://github.com/RichardWarburton/lambda-behave) - Aims to provide a fluent API to write tests in long and descriptive sentences that read like plain English.
+- [Serenity BDD](https://www.thucydides.info) - Automated Acceptance testing and reporting library that works with Cucumber, JBehave and JUnit to make it easier to write high quality executable specifications.

 #### Fixtures